ThomasAndrasek/The-Obfuscatorinator/proposal.md

 ## Semester Plan

 With the amount of obfuscation being variable the "end point" of the project doesn't need to be set in stone.
 The plan for this semester is to finish the first 7 or so levels of obfuscation and have them be able to be applied to any Java program.
-Another goal is for the program to be able to create graphs.
-If time permits, then a GUI will be created as well.
+Another goal is for the program to be able to create graphs of the Java Projects that are imported into the program.
+We want the first usage of the program to be through command line or terminal commands.
+If time permits, then a GUI will be created as another option to run the program.

 ## Technology